Supreme court has mandated sale of only BS-VI compliant vehicles post April 2020. How will this impact the air we breathe?

 In November, 2017, the Ministry of Petroleum and Natural Gas took the drastic proactive measure and advanced the introduction of Bharat Stage VI fuel norms well before the scheduled date of April 2020 nation-wide to April 1, 2018 in Delhi (not NCR).

-However the implementation of BS VI emission standards for the country is not complete.
-First, BS-VI fuel was enforced for all existing cars on April 1st this year in delhi, when the capital became the first city where state-owned oil companies began supplying Bharat Stage VI fuel at existing prices at their 391 petrol pumps.
-Cities in the national capital region as well as 13 major cities will switch over to cleaner BS-VI grade fuel from January 1 next year and rest of the country will follow from April 2020.
+However, the implementation of BS VI emission standards for the country is not complete.
+First, BS-VI fuel was enforced for all existing cars on April 1st this year in Delhi, when the capital became the first city where state-owned oil companies began supplying Bharat Stage VI fuel at existing prices at their 391 petrol pumps.
+Cities in the national capital region as well as 13 major cities will switch over to cleaner BS-VI grade fuel from January 1 next year and the rest of the country will follow from April 2020.

-And now, swiftly moving towards the final step for full-fledged implementation, Supreme Court has mandated that non-BS-VI compliant vehicles cannot be sold and registered after April 2020.
+And now, swiftly moving towards the final step for full-fledged implementation, the Supreme Court has mandated that non-BS-VI compliant vehicles cannot be sold and registered after April 2020.
 This gives way for Bharat Stage VI (or BS-VI) emission norm to come into full force from April 1, 2020 across the country.

 Given this recent momentous step by the government, it would be helpful to understand what the Bharat Stage (BS) Emission Standard is, why it is important, and what its implementation means for all of us.